The Southwest High School PTSA Bylaws were adopted by the PTSA membership at the January 2015 PTSA executive board meeting.

 ** Section 3.
 A PTA/PTSA member shall not serve as a voting member of a constituent organization's board at the local, council district, region, state or national level while serving as a paid employee of, or under contract to, that constituent organization.

 Section 4.
-Regular meetings of the executive committee shall be held during the school year, the time to be fixed by the board at its first meeting of the year.
-A majority of the executive committee members shall constitute a quorum.
+Regular meetings of the executive committee shall be held during the school year, the dates and times to be proposed at the last meeting of the membership year, and approved by the board at its first meeting of the new membership year.
+Four executive committee members shall constitute a quorum.
 Special meetings of the executive committee may be called by the president or by a majority of the members of the board, at least three days’ notice being given.

 ARTICLE X - MEETINGS

 Section 1.
-Regular meetings of the Southwest PTSA shall be held a minimum of three times during the school year, with the executive committee usually meeting nine times as arranged at the first meeting each year, with fourteen days notice if there is a change of date.
+Regular meetings of the Southwest PTSA shall be held a minimum of three times during the membership year (July 1- June 30), with the executive committee meeting dates proposed at the last meeting of each membership year and approved at the first meeting of each membership year, with seven days notice if there is a change of date.

 Section 2.
 Special meetings of the Southwest PTSA may be called by the president or by a majority of the executive committee, three days notice having been given.